 Just in case you’re missing out on a simple decision that could really help your business, I’m going to try to answer those points.

 - “This seems too easy; what’s the catch?”
 There is no catch.
 The government didn’t have time to wrap this offering in reams of technical difficulties.
 It is genuinely simple, and all you have to do is work out whether you are eligible.
 Someone else – Growth Lending, in this instance – will do the rest.

 - “I don’t think we’ve suffered enough to use the government’s money.”
 It is not yet possible to judge how we’ve suffered, or how we will continue to suffer.
 Three months ago, my accountant encouraged me to take the help offered to self-employed people, and I did, feeling guilty all the way.
 By the time the second tranche was offered, I knew that I needed it.
 I now know that it does not cover my losses over this period, but I’m grateful that it covered some of them.

 - “We’ve managed without extra help thus far, so we don’t need it now.”
 This isn’t over.
-Another lockdown may be imminent.
-You may not have suffered too badly in the first, but you don’t know what might happen in the second.
+A second lockdown has already begun.
+You may not have suffered too badly in the first, but you don’t know what might happen this time.
 You don’t know how different markets and products will emerge from this situation.
 Taking a loan that may help you now could protect your product, your staff and yourself.

 As a leader of an SME, you have probably become a difficult-decision-taking machine.
 This is massively to your credit.
 However, don’t lose touch with the odd simple decision that comes your way and don’t seek to overcomplicate it in order to solve it.
 It’s that old phrase, “don’t look a gift horse in the mouth”.
 If something easy comes your way once in a while, like CBILS, at least look into it.
 Not everything has to be arduous.